MGTheTrain/cpp-opengl-renderer/README.md

 #### Windows

-In order to compile the source code and link the binaries run:
+In order to compile the source code and link the binaries run in a PowerShell terminal:

 ```sh
 cd devops/scripts/ps1/
 ./compile_source_code.ps1 -CMakeToolchainFile <path to the vcpkg.cmake file>
 ```

-In order to additionaly start the test executables:
+In order to additionaly start the test executables in a PowerShell terminal:

 ```sh
 cd devops/scripts/ps1/